 - Enter a name for the event.

-Example: For the New External Server IP Address event, you could add these conditions: IP ADDRESS EXCLUDE 10.0.10.1,10.0.10.2 AND PORT EXCLUDE 80,443.
+Example: For the New External Server IP Address event, you could add these expressions: IP ADDRESS EXCLUDE 10.0.10.1,10.0.10.2 AND PORT EXCLUDE 80,443.
 Below is a screenshot of an example.

 This will exclude the event of type New External Server IP Address only when the IP address matches 10.0.10.1 or 10.0.10.2 and the port matches 80 or 443.

-The table below provides examples for available conditions.
+The table below provides parameter value examples.

 |IP_ADDR||192.0.2.0 - Note that IP ranges are not supported.
 However, you can use the * wildcard to simplify some exceptions.
 For example, you can add 192.0.2.0 as 192.0.* if you have a common range.|